scalacenter/bloop/website/content/docs/bloop-basics.md

 community around them is small at the moment.

-By supporting reliable and hardwearing JVM build tools like sbt, Maven and Gradle, altogether with the ongoing tooling experiments, we want to improve the life of every Scala developer.
+By supporting reliable and hardwearing JVM build tools like sbt, Maven and Gradle, altogether with IDEs (Intellij) and the ongoing tooling experiments, we want to improve the life of every Scala developer.

 ### Other bloop features